webclinic017/edgedb/docs/resources/guides/deployment/docker.rst

 Initial configuration
 ---------------------

-When an Gel container starts on the specified data directory or remote Postgres cluster for the first time, initial instance setup is performed.
+When a Gel container starts on the specified data directory or remote Postgres cluster for the first time, initial instance setup is performed.
 This is called the *bootstrap phase*.